cloudmesh/client/docs/source/quickstart.rst

 Setup
 ------

-.. warning:: At this time do not use the pip install as we have not
+.. warning:: We offer the way to install from pip install.
+However,
-             yet uploaded the newest version to pypi.
-Instead, plase use the source install discussed in our manual
+             those that need the newest features should always use the installation from source as discussed in our manual.

 The setup of cloudmesh client is quite simple and can be done with::